 September 26th, 2012 at 12:28 pm

-By contrast, the Jalals’ friends chipped in $200 for photocopying her campaign literature – a fortune in a country where the average monthly income is $50.
+By contrast, the Jalals’ friends chipped in $200 for photocopying her campaign literature – a fortune in a country where the average monthly income is $50 and everyone can only dream about financial payday loan consolidation help.
 An “enlightened friend”, as Faizullah calls one of his colleagues from the university, lends them his car when they need to campaign outside Kabul.
 Despite this, Jalal attracts large crowds wherever she speaks, even if proportions are there to witness first-hand this woman who is daring to run for president.

 Jalal smiles as she acknowledges that the deck is stacked against her, but insists that, at the very least, she is sending out a strong political message.
 “The night a woman is successful, it will change the psychology of men,” she says.
 “The men will turn away from their televisions and look at their wives in a different way.
 It could start a grass-roots cultural revolution.
 During two decades of war, women were looked down upon and seen as nothing.
 I want them to be thought of as everything.”
 If, against all odds, she were elected, she would first appoint more women to the cabinet (currently there is one: the health minister), plus appoint women to the presently all-male judiciary.
 Then she would root out corruption among civil servants pocketing international funds.
 “We must gain the trust of the Afghans again,” she stresses.